ayushgupta4897/High-Level-Agentic-Bot-Flow/README.md

 # (MongoDB Atlas connection string and OpenAI API key are already configured)

 # Run the application
-python -m app.main
+python application.py

-# Or for development
+# Or for development with auto-reload
 uvicorn app.main:app --reload --port 8000
 ```